RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_short_code.md

 - `short_code` - The short code
 - `date_created` - The date in RFC3339 format that the messaging short code resource was created
 - `date_updated` - The date in RFC3339 format that the messaging short code resource was updated
-- `url` - The url of the messaging short code resource
+- `url` - The URL of the messaging short code resource

 ## Timeouts